 You May Also Like All You Need to Know About Visiting a Hammam

-I had done a good bit of research and it seemed that many people advised against solo female travel in Morocco and even two women traveling together.
-I had never been to an Arab country before so I decided to heed the words of caution.
+I had done a good bit of research, and it seemed that many people advised against solo female travel in Morocco and even two women traveling together.
+I had never been to an Arab country before, so I decided to heed the words of caution.

 An Amazing Local Female Guide

 I searched on several sites and then stumbled across a female guide named Ouidad on WithLocals.
 After being on a group tour with only male guides, we thought a female perspective would be really interesting.
 And it was.

 Ouidad was very open about sharing what it is like to be a Moroccan woman and she was absolutely delightful.
 She echoed our other guides in talking about how progressive Morocco is.